aya-lang/sample.aya/README.md

 ## Package Structure

-  - `__pkg__.aya`: The entrypoint for the package.
+  - `init.aya`: The entrypoint for the package.
 This file should bring package variables into scope.
 It should generally only have import/require statements in it
   - `package.json`: Package metadata
     - `name`: The package name
     - `version`: Version is `major.minor.patch` format